Ordinal Time Series: Modeling, Forecasting, and Control

 Project results:

-• Weiß, C.H., Schnurr, A. (2023):
+• Weiß, C.H., Schnurr, A. (2024):

 Generalized ordinal patterns in discrete-valued time series: nonparametric testing for serial dependence.

-Accepted for publication in Journal of Nonparametric Statistics (open access).
+Journal of Nonparametric Statistics 36(3), 573-599 (open access).

 Abstract: We provide a new testing procedure to detect serial dependence in time series.
 Our method is based solely on the ordinal structure of the data.
 We explicitly allow for ties in the data windows we consider.
 Consequently, we use generalized ordinal patterns, that is, Cayley permutations.
 Unlike in the classical case, the pattern distribution is not uniform under the null hypothesis of serial independence.
 In our new framework, the underlying distribution has to be taken into account and we overcome this problem by a bootstrap procedure.
 The applicability of our method is supported by a simulation study and two real-world data examples.

 • Weiß, C.H.
-(2023):
+(2024):

 Ordinal compositional data and time series.

-Accepted for publication in Statistical Modelling (open access).
+Statistical Modelling 24(6), 561-580 (open access).

 Abstract: There are several real applications where the categories behind compositional data (CoDa) exhibit a natural order, which, however, is not accounted for by existing CoDa methods.
 For various application areas, it is demonstrated that appropriately developed methods for ordinal CoDa provide valuable additional insights and are, thus, recommended to complement existing CoDa methods.
 The potential benefits are demonstrated for the (visual) descriptive analysis of ordinal CoDa, for statistical inference based on CoDa samples, for the monitoring of CoDa processes by means of control charts, and for the analysis and modelling of compositional time series.
 The novel methods are illustrated by a couple of real-world data examples.

 • Jahn, M., Weiß, C.H.
-(2023):
+(2024):

 Nonlinear GARCH-type models for ordinal time series.

-Accepted for publication in Stochastic Environmental Research and Risk Assessment (open access).
+Stochastic Environmental Research and Risk Assessment 38(2), 637-649 (open access).

 Abstract: Despite their relevance in various areas of application, only few stochastic models for ordinal time series are discussed in the literature.
 To allow for a flexible serial dependence structure, different ordinal GARCH-type models are proposed, which can handle nonlinear dependence as well as kinds of an intensified memory.
 The (logistic) ordinal GARCH model accounts for the natural order among the categories by relying on the conditional cumulative distributions.
 As an alternative, a conditionally multinomial model is developed which uses the softmax response function.
 The resulting softmax GARCH model incorporates the ordinal information by considering the past (expected) categories.
 It is shown that this latter model is easily combined with an artificial neural network response function.
 This introduces great flexibility into the resulting neural softmax GARCH model, which turns out to be beneficial in three real-world time series applications (air quality levels, fear states, cloud coverage).